What is the future of open source software?

 |Open source testing and QA|

-the use of open source software
+Managing the use of open source software

 Is your organization using open source software?
 More than likely it is, whether management knows it or not.
 Unregulated, open source software could lead to compliance, license or quality issues.
 A new crop of software tools is now addressing such governance and intellectual property concerns around open source.

-Source: Not your father's testing tools
+Open Source: Not your father's testing tools

 A confluence of factors is driving accepted use of open source testing tools, say industry experts and professionals in the trenches.
 While it's easy to point to a tight economy as a key driver pushing organizations to open source, the increasing influence of an agile style of development and delivery, the rise of cloud computing, and the maturity of the open source tools themselves and the speed with which they keep up with new application technology are also significant factors.